fooziex/fooziex.github.io/README.md

 [Taccy](https://eclecticlight.co/taccy-signet-precize-alifix-utiutility-alisma/): troubleshoot signature and privacy problems

+[The Unarchiver](https://macpaw.com/the-unarchiver): "stays out of your way, but will handle any archive you can imagine including weird and rare archives"

+[Xee³](https://theunarchiver.com/xee): "streamlined and convenient image viewer and browser […] easily browse the entire contents of folders and archives, move and copy image files quickly, and supports many more image formats"

 ### Multi-Platform

 [010 Editor](https://www.sweetscape.com/010editor/): "Unlike traditional hex editors which only display the raw hex bytes of a file, 010 Editor can also parse a file into a hierarchical structure using a Binary Template"

+[Arduino IDE](https://www.arduino.cc/en/software): "open-source Arduino Software (IDE) makes it easy to write code and upload it to the board"

 [Beyond Compare](https://scootersoftware.com/): "Compare files and folders using simple, powerful commands that focus on the differences you're interested in and ignore those you're not"

 [Calibre](https://calibre-ebook.com/): "powerful and easy to use e-book manager"

-[ffmpeg](https://ffmpeg.org/): "A complete, cross-platform solution to record, convert and stream audio and video." [builds for yt-dlp](https://github.com/yt-dlp/FFmpeg-Builds) [Windows builds](https://www.gyan.dev/ffmpeg/builds/)
+[ffmpeg](https://ffmpeg.org/): "A complete, cross-platform solution to record, convert and stream audio and video." «[builds for yt-dlp](https://github.com/yt-dlp/FFmpeg-Builds)» «[builds for Windows](https://www.gyan.dev/ffmpeg/builds/)»

 [FileZilla](https://filezilla-project.org/): "not only supports FTP, but also FTP over TLS (FTPS) and SFTP"